 Teachers who KNOW will demonstrate

-K2: Pedagogical Content - A knowledge of the intellectual, social, physical, and personal development of diverse learners and appropriate instructional strategies to teach children in diverse cultural contexts.
+K2: Learner Development - A knowledge of the intellectual, social, physical, linguistic, and personal growth of diverse learners and developmentally appropriate, challenging learning experiences to teach children of diverse cultures.

 Teachers who SHARE will demonstrate

-S1: Planning - The ability to design effective learning activities for all learners based on their knowledge of discipline specific content and curriculum, students, learning environments, and assessment.
+S1: Planning for Instruction - The ability to design effective differentiated learning activities which promote rigorous learning goals based on the teacher’s knowledge of discipline-specific content, curriculum, students, learning environments, pedagogy, and assessment.

-S4: Assessment - The ability to develop and utilize a variety of formal and informal assessment strategies to ensure the continuous development of all learners.
+S4: Assessment - The ability to develop and utilize multiple formal and informal assessment strategies to engage learners in their own growth, allow teachers to monitor the progress of all learners, and guide decision making for the teacher and the learner in the learning process.

 Teachers who CARE will demonstrate